 Rule 75.
-Depositions for Discovery Purposes- Without Consent of Parties in Certain Cases been assigned to a Judge or Special Trial Judge of the Court, and within the time for completion of discovery under Rule 70(a)(2), any party may, without leave of Court, take a deposition for discovery purposes of a nonparty witness in the circumstances described in paragraph (b) of this Rule.
+Depositions for Discovery Purposes-Without Consent of Parties in Certain Cases covery purposes of a nonparty witness in the circumstances described in paragraph (b) of this Rule.
 Unless the Court shall determine otherwise for good cause shown, the taking of such a deposition will not be regarded as sufficient ground for granting a continuance from a date or place of trial theretofore set.